Originally published September 2016. Updated March 2026 to reflect how Google Analytics 4 works today.

-The image to follow gives you a recap on the structure for those struggling with the concept.
-The web developer owns the account and therefore controls the access of their clients at the property and view levels.
-(The web developer may end up with as many Google Analytics properties as they do clients.)
+The diagram below shows you the structure.
+In GA4, Google Analytics is organised into Accounts and Properties.
+The web developer owns the account and therefore controls access at both levels.
+(The web developer may end up with as many GA4 properties as they do clients.)

 All this is fine and dandy — until relationships change.